gnss-sdr/geniuss-place/_sp-blocks/12-pvt.md

 where STEC is the Slant Total Electron Content, which describes the number of free electrons present within one square meter between the receiver and satellite $$ s $$.
 It is often reported in multiples of the so-called TEC unit, defined as $$ \text{TECU} = 10^{16} $$ el/m$$ ^2 $$.
 Ionospheric effects on the phase and code measurements have the opposite signs and have approximately the same amount.
 It causes a positive delay on code measurements (so it is included with a positive sign in the [pseudorange measurement model]({{ "docs/sp-blocks/observables/#pseudorange-measurement" | relative_url }})) and a *negative delay*, or phase advance, in phase measurements (so it is included with a negative sign in the [phase-range measurement model]({{ "docs/sp-blocks/observables/#phase-range-measurement" | relative_url }})).

-This dispersive nature (i.e., the ionospheric delay is proportional to the squared inverse of $$ f_i $$) allows users to remove its effect up to more than 99.9% using two frequency measurements (as in the see ionosphere-free combination for dual frequency receivers shown in the Precise Point Positioning algorithm described above), but single frequency receivers have to apply an ionospheric prediction model to remove (as much as possible) this effect, that can reach up to several tens of meters.
+This dispersive nature (i.e., the ionospheric delay is proportional to the squared inverse of $$ f_i $$) allows users to remove its effect up to more than 99.9% using two frequency measurements (as in the see ionosphere-free combination for dual-frequency receivers shown in the Precise Point Positioning algorithm described above), but single-frequency receivers have to apply an ionospheric prediction model to remove (as much as possible) this effect, that can reach up to several tens of meters.

 ## Broadcast

-For ionosphere correction for single frequency GNSS users, GPS navigation data include the following broadcast ionospheric parameters:
+For ionosphere correction for single-frequency GNSS users, GPS navigation data include the following broadcast ionospheric parameters:

 $$ \mathbf{p}_{ion} = ( \alpha_0, \alpha_1, \alpha_2, \alpha_3, \beta_0, \beta_1, \beta_2, \beta_3)^T~. $$